jasonnz/flask-rest-api/README.md

-# REST API
+# Stores REST API

-# INSTALLATION

-pip install Flask
-python3 app.py

-# DESCRIPTION

-## IMPLEMENTATION

-This project is implemented using Flask, which is a REST API for a store
+This is built with Flask, Flask-REFTful, Flask-JWT and Flask-SQLAlchemy

+Deployed on Heroku